 Brain breaks that include movement allow learners to refresh their thinking and focus on learning new information.

-Instruction in multiple formats allows students to activate different cognitive skills to understand and remember the steps they are to take in their math work.
+Instruction in multiple formats allows learners to activate different cognitive skills to understand and remember the steps they are to take in their math work.

-Maintaining consistent classroom routines and schedules ensures that students are able to trust and predict what will happen next.
+Maintaining a consistent routine and schedule ensures that learners are able to trust and predict what will happen next.

-Transforming written text into audio activates different parts of the brain to support learning.
+Text-to-speech functionality activates different parts of the brain to support learning.

 Three-phase lesson format is a problem-solving structure to promote meaningful math learning by activating prior knowledge, letting students explore mathematical thinking, and promoting a math community of learners.

-Wait time, or think time, of three or more seconds after posing a question increases how many students volunteer and the length and accuracy of their responses.
+Wait time, or think time, of three or more seconds after posing a question can increase how many learners volunteer and the length and accuracy of their responses.

 Are you sure you want to delete this Workspace?

 Enter the email address of the person you want to share with.
 This person will be granted access to this workspace and will be able to view and edit it.